senanu/b40/docs/ch03/ch03_rg.md

   * {{site.space3}}
   * {{site.space3}}

-    > Water Has Strong Cohesion/Adhesion
+    > Properties of water: Water Has Strong Cohesion/Adhesion

 1. What is the difference between cohesion and adhesion?{{site.space3}}
 2. If you fill a test tube (or glass) completely full of water, or put water on a penny, what shape is the top surface of the water (convex or concave)?
 How do you explain this?{{site.space3}}
 3. If you partially fill a test tube (or glass) with water, what shape is the top surface?
 How do you explain this, and how is it different from the question above?{{site.space5}}
 4. How does the cohesive/adhesive property of water allow it to move against gravity in the xylem of a tree?{{site.space3}}

-    > Moderation of temperature by Water
+    > Properties of water: Moderation of temperature by Water

 1. What is the difference between thermal energy and temperature?{{site.space3}}
 2. You are conducting an experiment in which you heat up a beaker of 200ml vegetable oil and a separate beaker of 200ml water on the same hotplate.
 You measure the temperature each minute and get the following results: